Korean War Legacy Project

 Baptism By Fire (Graphic)

-Arthur Golden recounts his first days in Korea and the fear he experienced when the shooting began.
-He describes the experience of his company moving to set up the perimeter and a rifle company digging in near them.
-He remembers meeting the rifle company's squad leader while digging a foxhole and the following day seeing that soldier’s lifeless body removed.
-He shares as part of their role for the United States Marine Corps 1st Division, they successfully pushed the enemy back.
-Following this success, he recalls regrouping for the Incheon Landing.
-Shortly after the landing, he describes the retaking of Seoul and moving down to Wonsan.
+Arthur Golden vividly recalls his initial days in Korea and the fear that gripped him when the shooting began.
+He recounts his company's movement to set up the perimeter and the rifle company's nearby digging-in process.
+While digging a foxhole, he distinctly remembers meeting the rifle company's squad leader, only to see the soldier's lifeless body removed the following day.
+As part of their role with the United States Marine Corps 1st Division, they successfully pushed the enemy back.
+Following this success, he remembers regrouping for the Incheon Landing.
+Shortly after the landing, he describes the retaking of Seoul and their subsequent move down to Wonsan

 Benjamin Arriola (brother of Fernando Arriola)